TomasBoda/audio-visualiser/docs/documentation.md

 The [Equalizer](../src/gui/visualisers/equalizer/Equalizer.h) visualiser plots a two-dimensional visualisation of the decibel magnitudes (vertical axis) of the frequency bins (horizontal axis).

 There is one non-trivial thing about this visualiser that needed to be dealt with to ensure smooth animation. \
-In a standard (properly mixed and mastered) wave file, the lower frequencies are usually much louder than the higher frequencies, which results in a very unevenly distributed plot.
+In a standard (properly mixed and mastered) wave file, lower frequencies are usually much louder than higher frequencies, which results in an unevenly distributed plot.
 Therefore, I opted for specifying frequency ranges and their corresponding widths in pixels, which results in a much aesthetically pleasing visualisation.

-For this to work, I needed to create helper arrays with the delimiters, widths and frequency bin indexes.
+For this to work, I needed to create helper arrays with the frequency range delimiters and their corresponding widths and frequency bin indexes.
 ```c++
 using double_vector = std::vector<double>

 double_vector delimiters = double_vector{ 0, 200, 1000, 8000, 20000};

 double_vector indexes = double_vector{ 0,